ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 .. note::

-  Being an integral library of ArduPilot firmware, the OSD code provides the technical prerquisites to be run on non-aio-boards too, with the output being redirected to various backends other than a MAX-type chipset.
-This is still work in progress though.
+  Being an integral library of ArduPilot firmware, the OSD code provides the prerequisites to be redirected to various backends other than MAX-type chipsets, including testing on SITL setups without actual autopilot- or video-hardware needed.

 Parameters
 ==========